bioinformaticsdotca/BiCG_2019/IA_Day2/Alignment_CNA.md

     > $IA_HOME/ref/Homo_sapiens.GRCh37.75.dna.primary_assembly.chr20_adjusted.gc.wig
 ```

-Now that our coverage and mappability files have been created, we can calculate our tumor and normal depth for chromosome 20
+Now that our coverage and mappability files have been created, we can calculate our tumor and normal read depth for chromosome 20.
+Our analysis uses binned read counts to infer copy number.
+We used the HMMcopy C package to extract the number of reads in each bin for 1000 bp bins across the genome, from both the tumour and normal .bam files.
+The output is in the form of .wig files for the tumour and normal.
+These files specify the number of reads that fall into each genomic bin.

 ```
 cd $IA_HOME;